fabulousDesigns/Automation-Scripts/README.md

 ```bash
   sudo chmod +x push_to_docker_hub.sh && ./push_to_docker_hub.sh
 ```
-Customize it the way you like.
+You are free to Customize it the way you want.